idanieljana/ts-bootcamp/src/w-01/03-npm-yarn/03-npm-yarn.md

 }
 ```

-Create a file `index.tx` with the following contents:
+Create a file `index.ts` with the following contents:

 ```typescript
 const message: number = "hello";